 Through the Foundation, SDRPIC employees participate in an employee benefit plan that is qualified as tax deferred under Section 403(b) of the IRC.
 Elective pre-tax compensation deferrals are available to employees who have been employed by SDRPIC and who work at least 1,000 hours per year.
 SDRPIC currently matches employee contributions to the plan dollar for dollar, up to 4% of each employee's compensation.
-Employer matching contributions to the plan in fiscal year 2022 were approximately \$20,000.
 The plan also allows for four categories of participants to receive employer discretionary annual contributions of up to 8.5% of each employee's compensation.
-Employer discretionary contributions to the plan in fiscal year 2022 were approximately \$17,000.
+Contributions to the plan for the years ended June 30, 2023 and 2022, were approximately \$126,000 and \$17,000, respectively.

-Note 8 - Commitments and Contingencies
+Note 8 - Contingencies